NATIONAL DISABILITY CARD: A Lifeline for Families with Autistic Children

 Disabled persons' Bus Pass

-A letter from your doctor or other relevant medical letter
+A letter from your doctor or relevant medical documentation

 Disability Living Allowance (DLA) decision letter